manojknit/sp18-281-cloudflare/WeeklyTeamMeeting.md

 #### 2. What is the team going to do next week?

 * Noopur
    + Helper functions for connecting to Mongodb and Redis.

 * Anisha Vaghela:

 * Miraj Patel:
+   + Create basic structure of Goapi for accessing the kong gateway.

 * Dhanashree
     + Base code for connection to Mongodb nosql and Redis Cache.